 The considerations developed by the article seem to be supported by recent enforcement developments in excessive pricing (and pharmaceuticals) in Italy and at the EU level (par.
 11).
 Eventually, the conclusive par.
-12, on one hand, summarizes the results of this analysis, which is conducted with a black letter method and with reference to relevant economic background information.
+12, on one hand, summarizes the results of this analysis, which is conducted with a black letter method and with reference to relevant economic background information3.
 On the other hand, it identifies some research questions that should be furtherly developed.

 These reflections are aimed at striking the balance between the need for ensuring the sustainability of public pharmaceutical expenditure and the need for offering sufficient incentives to pharmaceutical production.
-An excessive reduction in orphan drugs' prices
+An excessive reduction in orphan drugs' prices could take away any economic interest in producing this kind of products.
+Rather, the aim of this research line should be to coordinate regulation, competition law, and civil liability to contribute to a more effective protection of patients' health.

-&lt;sup>3 EFPIA (European Federation of Pharmaceutical Industries and Associations), The Pharmaceutical Industry in Figures, Key Data, 2014; European Commission, Pharmaceutical Industry: A Strategic Sector for the European Economy, Bruxelles, August 2014; Ding, Eliashberg and Stremersch, Innovation and Marketing in the Pharmaceutical Industry: Emerging Practices, Research and Policies, New York 2014.
+3 EFPIA (European Federation of Pharmaceutical Industries and Associations), The Pharmaceutical Industry in Figures, Key Data, 2014; European Commission, Pharmaceutical Industry: A Strategic Sector for the European Economy, Bruxelles, August 2014; Ding, Eliashberg and Stremersch, Innovation and Marketing in the Pharmaceutical Industry: Emerging Practices, Research and Policies, New York 2014.